postcss/postcss/docs/guidelines/plugin.md

 ### 2.1.
 Plugin must be tested

 A CI service like [Travis] is also recommended for testing code in different environments.
-You should test in (at least) Node.js 0.12 and stable.
+You should test in (at least) Node.js [active LTS](https://github.com/nodejs/LTS) and current stable version.

 [Travis]: https://travis-ci.org/